 What's even more exciting is that the location was the first choice of Melrose tenants and BHA officials who have been looking at potential sites around Brattleboro for more than a year.
 "This is a site that is near the hospital, three pharmacies and stores and restaurants, and it is also close to residential development," Hart said.

 Partnering with Housing Vermont will allow BHA to get access to different funding sources.
 But while Hart says this partnership was crucial to moving the project forward, there is a catch.
-Since Housing Vermont will own the land, the Red Clover Commons apartment building will not be a public housing project, but will instead be built as affordable housing.

 This means the tenants' housing support will be different than what they are receiving at Melrose, but Hart said BHA will do whatever it takes to ensure that the Melrose residents do not see a rate increase.
 Given BHA's track record in advocating for these residents, we have every confidence that Hart will stay true to her word.